 Road maintenance contestability reform program

 An industry briefing to start an early industry dialogue about road maintenance contestability was held on Wednesday, 14 November between 9am and 11am at the SMC Conference and Function Centre in Sydney’s CBD.
-Please click on this link to download the presentation.

 At this briefing the Program Management Office (PMO) outlined the process it will undertake to develop a business case that explores options for improving contestability for road maintenance in the Sydney region.